 Honors Courses in Psychology and Neuroscience

-The Department of Psychology and Neuroscience currently offers two honors courses.
-These courses are highly recommended but not required for students wishing to graduate with honors.
+The Department of Psychology and Neuroscience currently offers one honors course.
+This course is highly recommended but not required for students wishing to graduate with honors.

 PSYC 4101/4201 two-semester sequence: Senior Honors Seminar